sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 == Affine Cipher ==
 by Sarah Arpin, Alexis Newton

 An affine cipher combines the idea of a shift cipher with a multiplicative cipher.
+In this particular example, we map consecutive letters of the alphabet to consecutive numbers, starting with A=0 (you can also do this cipher differently, and starting with A=1).
+The user selects two values, a and b.
+The value a is the multiplier and must be relatively prime to 26 in order to guarantee that each letter is encoded uniquely.
+The value b is the addend.
+Each letter's value is multiplied by a, and the product is added to b.
+This is then replaced with a new letter, corresponding to the result modulo 26. -AF

 {{{#!sagecell
 # Last edited 8/7/2019 2:01pm